 function.

-The definition or declaration (either or not containing const
+The definition or declaration (either or not containing const) should

 always be read from the variable or function identifier back to the type